 Rolwaling, Northeast Nepal.

-Rolwaling is a small rural valley village surrounded by mountains in Northeast Nepal.
-It’s elevation is 4,200m (13,779ft).
-The steep cliffs that surround Rolwaling are both stunning and brutal, which may have contributed to its legacy status in the mountaineering community.
-This small farming community is home to 15 Certified IFMGA guides and 60 Everest summiteers - a high count even among Sherpa communities in Nepal.
+Rolwaling is a rural valley village surrounded by mountains in Northeast Nepal.
+It sits at an elevation of 4,200m (13,779ft) and is surrounded by steep cliffs that are both stunning and brutal.
+These geographic features help to shape the people that live there, and may have contributed to its legacy status in the mountaineering community.
+This small farming community of Rolwaling is home to 15 Certified IFMGA guides and 60 Everest summiteers - a high count even among Sherpa communities in Nepal.

 Rinzin Doma Sherpa (mom) & Jangmu in the background